To be informed of the latest news

 How to guarantee the quality of additively manufactured parts?

 In order to guarantee the quality of the parts produced, the control of recycled or non-recycled metal powders is a major challenge to achieve the expected performance.
 Therefore, the parameters regularly assessed are :

 - the chemical composition determined by ICP-AES, ICP-MS and elemental analyzers (C/S, N/O and H).
-These analyses make it possible, to begin with, to obtain the chemical composition of the powder initially used but also of that progressively recycled,
+These analysis make it possible, to begin with, to obtain the chemical composition of the powder initially used but also of that progressively recycled,

 - the granulometry, generally carried out by laser granulometry according to the ISO 13320 standard,

 - the flowability characterized by a flow time, it can be measured by means of a calibrated funnel of the cone type: